 Our mid-Atlantic location makes it relatively convenient for competitors from throughout the country.
 Morgantown is within a 500 mile radius of half of the nation’s population, and an easy 75-minute drive from Pittsburgh’s airport.

 Prominent Energy & Sustainable Development Program

-The WVU College of Law features extensive course offerings in energy and sustainable development, including the nation’s first LL.M. in Energy & Sustainable Development Law.
+The WVU College of Law features extensive course offerings in energy and sustainable development, including a J.D. concentration in Energy and Sustainable Development Law and a dual-degree J.D./LL.M. in Energy and Sustainable Development Law.
 Our experienced faculty of energy, environmental and sustainability scholars produce the problem each year and actively participate in the competition.